sg-s/xolotl/docs/reference/xolotl-methods.md

 conductance C++ header file.
 The outputs are function handles that can be evaluated independently.
 This method is used internally in `xolotl.show()`

+This method supports tab-completion.
+You should be able to press tab to get a list of conductances you can get the gating function of.

 !!! info "See Also"
     * [xolotl.show](https://xolotl.readthedocs.io/en/master/reference/xolotl-methods/#show)